How We Can Help

 Enter your postcode below to locate the Natrad store near you.

-A Natrad technician can help you select a replacement coolant expansion tank for your vehicle with the correct fittings, and they can install the new tank for you if required.
+A Natrad technician can help you select a replacement coolant tank for your vehicle with the correct fittings, and they can install the new tank for you if required.

 - Coolant is always low

 - Coolant is leaking, resulting in steam, puddles, drips and a detectable odour

 - Your car engine is overheating.

 Prompt replacement of a faulty coolant expansion tank will save potentially expensive consequences of engine overheating.
 A Natrad technician can diagnose the source of the cooling problem and recommend the best solution.

 - How much coolant should be in the coolant overflow tank?

 The coolant overflow tank should never be totally full.
 Check the coolant level when the vehicle is cold.
 If the coolant level sits between the maximum and minimum level marks, there’s no need to add further coolant.
 If the coolant level is below the minimum level, top up the coolant using a mixture of the correct coolant for your vehicle and distilled water.